-Examinations on text material are taken on the computers through Blackboard.
-Students receive a passing score when they achieve mastery of 80% of the theory of the program and 100% of the hands-on and laboratory skill sets.
+Students generally receive a passing score when they achieve mastery of 80% of the theory of the course and 100% of the hands-on and laboratory skill sets.
 As each module (small sections of the course that take approximately ten hours to complete) is completed, the instructor reviews and provides a Pass/Fail score.
 These scores are recorded in the Student Information System (SIS) to assist the student and instructor in managing satisfactory progress.
 High school students requiring a letter grade are provided recommendations based on the following scale:

-'''

-A = 93% - 100%

-A- = 90% - 92%
+A = 93% - 100%A = 90% - 92%

 B+ = 86% - 89%

 B = 83% - 85%

-'''

-B - = 80% - 82%
+B- = 80% - 82%

-Written examinations on the text materials may consist of multiple-choice, matching, yes/no, true/false, fill in the blank and diagram labeling.
+Examinations on the text materials are on the classroom computers.
+They consist of multiple-choice, matching, yes/no, true/false, fill in the blank and diagram labeling.
 Shop skills will be demonstrated to the instructor as they are mastered by the student.
 Testing for shop skills may consist of hands-on demonstrations and written tests